rcarrata/rcarrata.github.io/_posts/2019-09-09-update-workers-ssh.md

 ### Deep dive in the node status and the logs of the ssh-key updates

-After that the worker ssh is applied, you can check the status with several ways.
-Let's dig on a bit.
+After the worker SSH config is applied, you can check the status in several ways.
+Let's dig in a bit.

 * Check that the 99-worker-ssh MachineConfig is updated: